-Designer Pär Engsheden awarded Habits Honorary Award
+Designer Pär Engsheden receives Habit's Honorary Award

 Over the years, he has received several awards, including being one of the few fashion designers to receive the Royal Medal Illis Quorum.
 To the series of prizes, he can now also add Habit's Honorary Award.